How to Become a Nurse (RN) in 2021 [Complete Guide]

 If you are looking to gain more knowledge and expertise in a specific area of nursing, a Master’s of Science in Nursing is the ticket for you.
 Not only will this type of degree deepen your education in a particular area of nursing, but it will also give you knowledge in leadership, management, policies and finance.
 It will take about two years to complete the necessary coursework.
 Having this type of degree will open doors to the “other” side of nursing.
 You can enter the world of management, research, education, or continue to work on the floor.
 The sky is the limit.

 Nursing Specialty Options

 One of the best things about nursing is the variety of specialties available to you.
 It’s important to reflect on the type of nursing path that best suits your strengths.
-Just because one specialty may pay more doesn’t mean it is automatically the best.
-Take your time to research areas in nursing that peak your interest and evaluate if it is the best fit for you.
+Just because one specialty may pay more doesn’t mean it is the best.
+Take your time to research areas in nursing that peak your interest and is the best fit for you.
 To get your wheels turning, we’ve listed out a few of the high demand nursing specialties and included requirements, responsibilities and average salaries for each.
 This is not a comprehensive list of every nursing specialty, so we encourage you to conduct your own research to find the one that best suits you.

 Requirements Needed for Travel Nurses

 Travel nursing is such an exciting realm of the nursing profession.
 You will need to get an associate’s or bachelor’s degree in nursing.
 Along with that must pass your NCLEX exam and obtain a nursing license in each state that you want to work in.
 You can also receive a compact state license which allows you to work in a variety of states with ease.